ImperialCollegeLondon/openFrame/README.md

 Please see the ["How to cite openFrame" file](https://github.com/ImperialCollegeLondon/openFrame/blob/main/HOW%20TO%20CITE%20OPENFRAME.md) for information on how to cite _openFrame_

+For further information on the modules that make up openFrame and associated information, please check the [wiki](https://github.com/ImperialCollegeLondon/openFrame/wiki) for this repository.

 ## Where to find information

 ### [CAD designs](https://github.com/ImperialCollegeLondon/openFrame/tree/main/openFrame%20CAD)